sajay/datascience/algorithms/naivebayes/ReadMe.md

 7)For the Naive bayes algorithm: a)This is from lesson2 of this course: https://classroom.udacity.com/courses/ud120
-b)Go to the container : docker exec -it ds-cname bash c)cd naivebayes c)Run the classifier : python3 nb_author_id.py
+b)Run the classifier from the container : docker exec -it ds-cname python3 naivebayes/nb_author_id.py

 9)After finish :